-- Turn TV and DVD Player ON. - Press the SOURCE button on the TV or TV remote to select "INPUT 1". - The TV screen will display the DVD player logo when the correct input is selected.
+- Turn ON the TV and DVD Player. - Press the SOURCE or FUNCTION/TV SOURCE button on the TV remote or front of TV and select HDMI1 input to connect the DVD Player.

+The TV screen will display the DVD player logo when the correct input is selected.

-Play DVD
+Play DVD with Theater Sound

 - Insert DVD into player.
 DVD will begin to load automatically.
-TV screen will typically show "READING" or LOADING". - The DVD may load directly to the main title/ menu screen or it may begin to play previews.
-You may be able to skip previews if desired by pressing the NEXT button until you see the main menu screen.

-When the main menu screen appears, use the arrow buttons on the DVD remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature.
+TV screen will typically show "READING" or "LOADING". - The DVD may load directly to the main title/menu screen or it may begin to play previews.
+You may be able to skip previews if desired by pressing the chapter "advance" button until you see the main menu screen. - When the main menu screen appears, use the arrow buttons on the remote to select the desired entry or press the ENTER or PLAY buttons on the remote (or "Play" button on DVD player) to begin playing the feature.